 What if the real human user approves payment for an amount higher than he’s allowed to, and then blames the robot who uses his same credentials?

 From every security and audit perspective, both parties are different and need to be tracked differently.

 How did they address these challenges?

 Our project sponsor is a real team player that recognizes the role of IT as a business partner and is willing to help business owners succeed in their roles by the use of technology.

 When he found out about the automation projects, he never considered censuring the initiatives under the claim that did not adhere to IT standards.
 Instead, he decided to help and make those processes better.

 He asked IT Convergence to help him define rules for all the processes that relate to project implementation, like methodology, build standards, audit requirements, escalation, infrastructure, software license optimization, security, version control, and many others.

-We participated on many meetings to understand the current policies in place for similar projects, then evaluated the adjustments required to cover automation projects, generated different alternatives, evaluated pros and cons, submitted for internal discussion and finally help promote them.
+We participated in many meetings to understand the current policies in place for similar projects, then evaluated the adjustments required to cover automation projects, generated different alternatives, evaluated pros and cons, submitted for internal discussion, and finally help promote them.

 Then a subsequent project was approved to apply the necessary fixes to the already developed automation to make them compliant with the new policies.

 What are your key recommendations for companies in a similar situation?